Asymptotic properties of a componentwise ARH(1) plug-in predictor: Simulation study

-Let us first compare the performance of our ARH(1) plug-in predictor, defined in (\ref{ARHpred}), and the ones formulated in \cite{Bosq00} and \cite{Guillas01}, in terms of the theoretical eigenvectors $\left(\phi_j,~j \geq 1 \right)$ of $C.$ Note that, in this first part of our comparative study, we consider the previous generated Gaussian ARH(1) process, with autocovariance and autocorrelation operators defined from equations (\ref{eigvC}) and (\ref{75}), for different rates of convergence to zero of parameters $C_{j}$ and $\rho_{j}^{2},$ $j\geq 1,$ with both sequences being summable sequences.
-Since we restrict our attention to the Gaussian case, conditions A$_{1},$ B$_{1}$ and C$_{1},$ formulated in \cite{Bosq00}, pp. 211--212, are satisfied by the generated ARH(1) process.
-Similarly, Conditions H$_{1}$--H$_{3}$ in p.
-283 of \cite{Guillas01} are satisfied by our generated Gaussian ARH(1) process.
-The estimators of $\rho$ from \cite{Bosq00} and \cite{Guillas01} we are going to test here are given as follows.
-In Section 8.2 of \cite{Bosq00} the following estimator of $\rho$ is proposed in the finite dimensional subspace $H_{k_n} = sp \left(\phi_1,\dots,\phi_{k_n} \right)$ of $H,$ where $\Pi^{k_n}$ is the orthogonal projector over $H_{k_n},$ and, as before, $X_{i,j}=\left\langle X_{i},\phi_{j}\right\rangle_{H},$ for $j\geq 1.$ A modified estimator of $\rho$ is studied in \cite{Guillas01}, Section 2, given by
+Let us first compare the performance of our ARH(1) plug--in predictor, defined in (\ref{A3:ARHpred}), and the ones formulated in \cite{Bosq00,Guillas01}, in terms of the theoretical eigenvectors $\left\lbrace \phi_j, \ j \geq 1 \right\rbrace$ of $C.$ Note that, in this first part of our comparative study, we consider the previous generated Gaussian ARH(1) process, with autocovariance and autocorrelation operators defined from equations (\ref{A3:eigvC}) and (\ref{A3:75}), for different rates of convergence to zero of parameters $C_{j}$ and $\rho_{j}^{2},$ $j\geq 1,$ with both sequences being summable sequences.
+Since we restrict our attention to the Gaussian case, conditions A$_{1},$ B$_{1}$ and C$_{1},$ formulated in \cite[pp. 211--212]{Bosq00} are satisfied by the generated ARH(1) process.
+Similarly, Conditions H$_{1}$--H$_{3}$ in \cite[p.
+283]{Guillas01} are satisfied as well.